 Global Investor Study

-How buying organic food can affect the way you invest
+How your recycling habits can affect the way you invest

 A major new study links investors’ ethical behaviour in daily life with whether they invest sustainably or not.

 Most of us are living cleaner and more sustainable lives.
 We recycle more, get more of our energy from renewable sources, and some of us even drive electric cars.
 But does it affect how we invest?